M0rph3u2x/Developmental_profile_of_oligodendrocyte_in_nuclei_of_the_superior_olivary_complex/README.md

 Please cite the following manuscript when using this script:

-Developmental profile of oligodendrocyte arrangement, identification and morphology in nuclei of the superior olivary complex
+Oligodendrocyte arrangement, identification and morphology in the developing superior olivary complex